Barcelona in November – what’s it like to visit off season

 In addition to visiting the basilica, you can also choose going up to one of the towers: Nativity or Passion Tower.
 You take an elevator to the top, but walk down around 400 steps down a narrow staircase.
 A visit to Nativity tower that I chose, gives you a close up look at the details up on the Basilica, as well as a fantastic view of the city.

-PRO TIP: When it rains, the towers are closed.ย You can go to the ticket’s office and you will get a refund of the โ‚ฌ10 is costs additionally to visit the tower.
-If you have an option and time to come back later ( assuming the rain stopped ), you can get your ticket exchanged.
+PRO TIP: When it rains, the towers are closed.
+You can go to the ticket’s office to get a refund for the tower visit (but not the general ticket).
+If you have an option and time to come back later (assuming the weather gets better), you can get your tower ticket exchanged to another time.

 view of Barcelona from the Nativity tower at Sagrada Familia